glp-92/twitch_chatGPT/README.md

 | TWITCH_TOKEN | oauth:xx | Token for the account used as a bot |
 | CHANNEL_MONITORING | #xx | Name of the channel to monitor, preceded by '#' |

+Consider using a library to encrypt these variables as `hashlib`

 ### Execution:
 ```